markpky/assignment-4--principles-of-databases--cs-365--fall-2024/README.md

 ### 1. [2.4] What is the difference between a Cartesian Product, a Natural Join, and Theta-Joins?

 A Cartesian Product takes two sets and combines them by pairing each tuple from one set with the other in every possible combination.
-If the two sets have an attribute in common, the attribute can be disambiguated by using the the names of the sets before the attribute name.
+If the two sets have an attribute name in common, the attribute can be disambiguated by using the the names of the sets before the attribute name.

-A Natural Join joins two sets by pairing tuples with one set to the other only if their attributes they have in common have matching values.
+A Natural Join joins two sets by pairing tuples from one set to the other only if their attributes they have in common have matching values.
 The same tuple from one set can be paired with multiple tuples from the other set.
 Tuples that can't pair with another tuple from the other set are called dangling tuples.